For students interested in undertaking a Work Integrated Learning placement in their final semester, there are three common types of placements;

 Who Do I Contact About Participating in the WIL Program?

-If you are interested in becoming a WIL student, please contact the School of Science at email@example.com, including your name, student id and course code.
+If you are interested in becoming a WIL student, please contact the Computing and Security WIL Coordinator at email@example.com or the Science WIL Coordinator at firstname.lastname@example.org, including your name, student id and course code.
 From here there are a number of steps involved in undertaking a WIL placement;

-- You will be directed to speak with your course coordinator to ensure your course structure and performance meets WIL requirements.
+- You will be directed to speak with the WIL Coordinator for your discipline area and if required, your course coordinator to ensure your course structure meets WIL requirements.